 Are there particular rules for collective redundancies/mass layoffs?

 Pursuant to the Employment Measures Law, if 30 employees or more are to be made redundant at a given workplace within one month, a termination plan must be prepared listing the employees and detailing the measures taken or to be taken by the employer in order to facilitate job searches.
 Any comments from relevant labour unions (or, in the absence of a union, an employee representative) must also be included.
 The employer must notify Hello Work of the proposed redundancies and submit the plan for approval before implementation.

 Employees in Japan generally have a high degree of legal protection and the standards for individual termination and redundancy are stringent.
 Employers must be cautious when terminating any employment relationship and ensure that they comply with the legal and contractual requirements regarding dismissal.

 An employee cannot be dismissed while he or she is unable to work due to the treatment of a work-related injury or illness and for 30 days thereafter.
 Special protection applies to dismissals connected with pregnancy and maternity, parental and family care leave, labour union membership or activities and whistleblowing.

 Which tribunals or courts have jurisdiction to hear complaints?

 Most labour disputes are settled out of court.
 The district courts have jurisdiction in cases involving amounts exceeding Y1.4 million.
-However, in order to resolve labour disputes and procedures – including mediation and arbitration – special labour courts under the labour tribunal system have been established to provide quicker, more cost-efficient specialised resolution methods.
+However, in order to resolve labour disputes and procedures – including mediation and arbitration – special labour courts under the labour tribunal system provide quicker, more cost-efficient specialised resolution methods.